Guide:

 6. Fan

-A fan is an obstacle that, quite literally, looks like a handheld folding fan.
+A fan is a jump that, quite literally, looks like a handheld folding fan.
 Think of a triple bar, but with all poles proceeding from the same stand on one end, while being spread and held separately by three (or more) stands on the other end.

 7. Hogsback